11th Pennsylvania Infantry Regiment: History

 The 11th fought in multiple battles in the Eastern Theater, including Second Bull Run, Antietam, Chancellorsville, Gettysburg, Grant's Overland Campaign, the Siege of Petersburg, and the Appomattox Campaign.
 It was mustered out on July 1, 1865.

 A total of 1,890 men served in the regiment during the war, and only 340 men were discharged at war's end.

 Among the numerous casualties was one that would stand out as an undying remembrance of the unit and its loyalty to the cause.
-The regiment's beloved mascot, Sallie Ann Jarrett, "a brindle, bull-terrier"> similar to today's American Staffordshire Terrier, traveled everywhere with the unit.
+The regiment's beloved mascot, Sallie Ann Jarrett, "a brindle, bull-terrier" similar to today's American Staffordshire Terrier, traveled everywhere with the unit.
 "Sallie" was said to have hated three things — Rebels, Democrats, and Women.
 Her loyalty was undying, for at Gettysburg, after the battle on the First Day was over, Sallie, tired and hungry, ambled out to where her brave comrades had fought and died.
-She lay down with the dead, until she was found, weak and close to death herself, on July 4, 1863.
+She lay down with the dead until she was found, weak and close to death herself, on July 4, 1863.
 Her friends nursed her back to health, and she fought with the unit in every battle until she was mortally wounded at Hatcher's Run in February 1865.
-Although under a "murderous fire," several of the men gave her a proper burial where she fell.
-Never forgetting the most devoted member of their regiment, in 1890 the veterans of the 11th forever memorialized her by placing her bronze likeness on their monument on Oak Ridge in the Gettysburg National Military Park.
+Although under a "murderous fire,", several of the men gave her a proper burial where she fell.

+Never forgetting the most devoted member of their regiment, in 1890, the veterans of the 11th forever memorialized her by her bronze likeness being a part of their monument on Oak Ridge in the Gettysburg National Military Park created by Edward A. Kretschman (1849-1923), located off Doubleday Avenue on Oak Ridge in the Gettysburg National Military Park, Gettysburg, PA, USA.
+The location is near the right flank of the First Corps on July 1, 1863.